dzackgarza/Qual-Review-and-Solutions/Algebra/Review Doc/sections/992 Extra_Questions.md

 ### Question 3.55
 How many automorphisms does the complex field have?
-How can you extend
-2) of an algebraic field into C?
+How can you extend the automorphisms of an algebraic field into $\CC$?
 How can you extend a simple automorphism (e.g. a general subfield isomorphism?
-What feature of C allows you to?
+What feature of $\CC$ allows you to?
 \todo[inline]{Missing}